shehryarbajwa/algorithms-java/README.md

 # Algorithms and Data-Structures
-Algorithmic implementation in java of Cracking the coding Interview
+Algorithms and Datastructure implementations in java of Cracking the coding Interview(6th edition)

 ## Language, IDE:
 Java 8.0